Welcome to the new Probabilistic Publishing Web Site!

 Probabilistic Publishing provides decision analysis books and resources for managers, decision analysis practitioners, trainers, and technical professionals.
 We keep key foundational works available and in print so that both the experienced person and the beginner have access to a sound basis for learning.

-In addition to select new titles, we are always interested in adding publications that our clients wish were available but, for whatever reason, are no longer in print.
+In addition to select new titles, we are also interested in adding publications that our clients wish were available but, for whatever reason, are no longer in print.
+Recently we've added three biographies to our portfolio: Your Mother Should Know by Angie McCartney, Beyond Zoar Valley, 2nd Edition by Edna Busekist, and Generations by Howard and Elsid Charlesworth.

 Our products are priced competitively so that they are affordable for students and professionals.
 We offer quantity discounts for trainers and professional discounts for members of most professional organizations.